akydd/sdl/17/README.md

 destroying them.
 #### Input System (input\_system.c)
-Only contains method that operates on the Entity Manager System, creating and destroying entities, based on user input.
+Only contains method that operates on the Entity Manager System, creating and destroying entities, based on user keyboard and mouse input.
 #### Render system (renderer.c)
 The render system is responsible for drawing entities (those with textures and primitives, such as points, lines, rectangles) onto the screen.
 If an entity has a size, position, or color components, these